T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 means Messiah (Hebrew) or the Anointed (One) .
 The Savior or deliverer is the Anointed of God,

-meaning He was set apart from all of mankind, although a man, as God's Anointed Son who came
+meaning He was set apart from the rest of Adam's race, although a man, as God's Anointed Son

-to deliver all mankind and to fulfill God's ultimate purpose.
-The anointing was the spirit of God
+who came to deliver the rest—in order to fulfill God's ultimate purpose.
+The anointing was the

-that rested upon Him and dwelt within Him as a man of human flesh and blood.
-The Anointing
+spirit of God that rested upon Him and dwelt within Him as a man of human flesh and blood.
+The

-means the Father is fully vested in Him, and He is fully vested in the Father and His purpose.
+anointing means the Father is fully vested in Him, and He is fully vested in the Father and His

 But here is the question: To deliver man from what?
 From death!
 The greatest enemy of all

 mankind—and even of the entire creation that is in bondage awaiting the manifestation of the